dingketang/syntheticIV/README.md

 ## Download
-The package can be downloaded in R
+The package can be downloaded in R with
 ```
 devtools::install_github("dingketang/syntheticIV")
 ```

 ## Example
-Here is a basic example illustrating the usage of the package
+Here is a basic example illustrating the usage of the package.

 ### Geneate data